How Many Songs

 How Many Songs is the twenty-first studio album by Australian country music artist John Williamson.
 It was released on 4 April 2025 and peaked at number 51 on the ARIA Albums Chart.

 About the album, Williamson said "I've been writing songs inspired by floods, pride of country, getting older and feeling so alive overlooking the Numinbah Valley in South East Queensland."

+At the 2026 Country Music Awards of Australia, the album was nominated for Album of the Year and Traditional Country Album of the Year.